This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 More FAQs About PPP Forgiveness

-Unfortunately Treasury and SBA did not include all of the guidance they’ve released in various FAQs and Interim Final Rules with the application.
+Unfortunately Treasury and SBA did not include all of the guidance they’ve released in various FAQs and Interim Final Rules with the updated application or instructions.
 So we have incorporated some of that guidance here.
-There are still many unanswered questions, however.
+There are still unanswered questions, however.

 What About Interest?

 In previous guidance Treasury and SBA seemed to indicate that any interest accumulated on forgiven balances will be forgiven.
-But that’s not indicated anywhere in the application.
-Perhaps lenders will calculate that.
+Though it’s not indicated in the forgiveness application, the June 19, 2020 Interim Final Rule clearly states: “The amount of loan forgiveness can be up to the full principal amount of the loan plus accrued interest.”

 Will PPP Forgiven Balances Be Taxed?